 - It controls fuel delivery at all engine speeds and varying load conditions.
 The quantity of fuel for idling and maximum speed is controlled and correct fuel delivery is ensured for all conditions in between these two extremes.

-- It ensures that adequate fuel is delivered to the engine when idling, to avoid stalling and also to limit the maximum amount of fuel that can be supplied to the injectors to prevent excessive engine speed, but accelerator pedal to piston the control rod for all other speeds.
+- It ensures that adequate fuel is delivered to the engine when idling, to avoid stalling, and also to limit the maximum amount of fuel that can be supplied to the injectors to prevent excessive engine speed, but the accelerator pedal to piston the control rod for all other speeds.

-In a gasoline engine, the governor is usually placed between the carburettor and the intake manifold.
-Centrifugal governor is attached to the camshaft by a gear drive.
+In a gasoline engine, the governor is usually placed between the carburetor and the intake manifold.
+The Centrifugal governor is attached to the camshaft by a gear drive.

-The movement of the flywheel attached to the pivot arms of centrifugal governors is used to control the flow of gasoline in the carburettor, thus controlling the engine speed.
+The movement of the flywheel attached to the pivot arms of centrifugal governors is used to control the flow of gasoline in the carburetor, thus controlling the engine speed.

 Types of Governors

-Following are the three different types of governors used in automobile vehicle:
+Following are the three different types of governors used in automobile vehicles: